uncc-visionlab/psml-netbeans-ide/readme.md

 ## Usage 1

-You can find the required PSML IDE file on the [realease page](https://github.com/uncc-visionlab/psml-netbeans-ide/releases) or directly download here [psmlide-v1.0-linux-x64.zip](https://github.com/uncc-visionlab/psml-netbeans-ide/releases/download/v1.0.0-alpha/psmlide-v1.0-linux-x64.zip) ([psmlide-v1.0-windows-x64.zip](https://github.com/uncc-visionlab/psml-netbeans-ide/releases/download/v1.0.0-alpha/psmlide-v1.0-windows-x64.zip))
+You can find the required PSML IDE file on the [release page](https://github.com/uncc-visionlab/psml-netbeans-ide/releases) or directly download here [psmlide-v1.1-linux-x64.zip](https://github.com/uncc-visionlab/psml-netbeans-ide/releases/download/v1.0.0-alpha/psmlide-v1.1-linux-x64.zip)

 This is a complete re-branded version of the Apache Netbeans v11.3 IDE that includes PSML sample programs and the PSML libraries and runtime to allow users to run sample PSML programs, create their own PSML programs and basic visualization tools for viewing PSML generated geometries in 3D.